Exporting Data

 • --output-name — Base name for exported files (default: derived from input).

-The GIF annotations can be further customised using --scale-bar-nm, --zmin, and --zmax options; see GIF Export for details.
+The visual export annotations can be further customised using --scale-bar-nm, --zmin, and --zmax options; see Animated Exports for details.

 Example